piccolo-orm/piccolo/docs/src/piccolo/engines/index.rst

     DB = SQLiteEngine(path='my_db.sqlite')

-.. hint:: Put your config files at the root of your project, where the
+.. hint:: A good place for your config files is at the root of your project,
-    Python interpreter will be launched.
+    where the Python interpreter will be launched.

 PICCOLO_CONF environment variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~